RobinsonZ/robinsonz.github.io/projects.md

 ## Swarthmore College Computer Society

-I'm vice president of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/) (SCCS), a 30-year-old student-run organization that provides a variety of services for the Swarthmore College community.
+I'm co-president of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/) (SCCS), a 30-year-old student-run organization that provides a variety of services for the Swarthmore College community.
 SCCS provides a student directory, classifieds, a course planner, and more, as well as a media lounge and gaming pit for student use.
-As Vice President, I have a key role in day-to-day club operations including recruitment, management, and communications, in addition to low-level maintenance and system administration of club infrastructure.
+I have a key role in day-to-day club operations including recruitment, management, and communications, in addition to low-level maintenance and system administration of club infrastructure.

 ## Columns for the Swarthmore *Phoenix*